 Organizations that failed to make the shift to digital were forced to shut down in absence of any revenue.
 At the same time, many new organizations have emerged with a business model that relies entirely on the internet.

-But even those that were able to make the shift in time and thrive have witnessed the ecommerce landscape change, primarily in terms of how consumers are scrutinizing every aspect of a brand’s behavior.
+But even those that were able to make the shift in time and thrive have witnessed the eCommerce landscape change, primarily in terms of how consumers are scrutinizing every aspect of a brand’s behaviour.